xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

 * `C_info(m; g)` is the effective cost for group `g` of monitoring and understanding foreign assets to the precision required for investing.
 * `C_inst(m; g)` is the effective cost induced by institutions or regulations, such as reporting requirements, capital restrictions, and tax differentials.

-These costs are themselves produced by functions in finite libraries
+These costs are produced by functions in finite libraries

 ```txt
 Lib_info = { C_info^1, ..., C_info^P }